krnsk0/krnsk0.dev/src/data/blog/skyscraper_3.md

 ## Approach

+The approach is relatively simple; the code will be concise but, as often happens with recursion, be challenging to think about.
+We'll need to

 ## Code

 We'll have to figure out how to switch over from a plain constraint-propagation-based approach to backtracking when we've hit an impasse.
 Right now, when confronted with an unpublishable puzzle, the program loops infinitely inside of `iterateClueConstraints`.
 In addition to checking for puzzle completion, we can check to see if the board has changed since the last iteration through the clues.